 Enlist a recruiter

-You can contact recruiters at the following sites:
+You can contact Japan based recruiters at the following websites:

 Filling out a Japanese Resume